adityacodes30/deployr/README.md

 # Deployr 💾

 Deployr helps you host your Next.js application on your own aws ec2 instance, With just a few clicks, you can set up everything, from machine provisioning to serving your next application on your own domain.
+With github actions and CI/CD, you can automate the deployment process on every push and focus on building your application.

 Here is a video walkthrough / how to use Deployr: [Deployr Walkthrough](https://www.loom.com/share/8c7ca17efc78416d8bec92d46bc482ae?sid=10439ae0-bdd7-4ce3-ae1e-85ea4ef9da86)